maltebp/OnlinePong/README.md

 ## Running The Game (local):

 1. Download Project as ZIP or import via Version control
-2. Run Main class in 'src/main/java/Main.class'.
+2. Run server.Server class in 'src/main/java/server.Server.class'.
 (This starts all applications)
 3. Go to a browser, and type in localhost:8080
 4. Play!